Node.js: Overview

 Node.js allows the creation of web servers and networking tools using JavaScript and a collection of "modules" that handle various core functionalities.
 Modules are provided for file system I/O, networking (DNS, HTTP, TCP, TLS/SSL or UDP), binary data (buffers), cryptography functions, data streams and other core functions.
 Node.js's modules use an API designed to reduce the complexity of writing server applications.

 Since version 22.6.0, Node.js natively supports both JavaScript and TypeScript, allowing TypeScript files to be executed without a separate compilation step.
 The TypeScript support was contributed by Node.js TSC member Marco Ippolito.
 In addition, many compile-to-JS languages are available, allowing Node.js applications to also be written in CoffeeScript, Dart, ClojureScript, and others.

 Node.js is primarily used to build network programs such as web servers.
 The most significant difference between Node.js and PHP is that most functions in PHP block until completion (commands execute only after previous commands finish), while Node.js functions are non-blocking (commands execute concurrently and use callbacks to signal completion or failure).

 Node.js is officially supported by Linux, macOS and Microsoft Windows 8.1 and Server 2012 (and later), with Tier 2 support for SmartOS and IBM AIX and experimental support for FreeBSD.
 OpenBSD also works, and LTS versions are available for IBM i (AS/400).
 The source code may also be built on similar operating systems that are not officially supported, such as NonStop OS and Unix servers.

 Platform architecture

 Node.js enables development of fast web servers in JavaScript using event-driven programming.
 Developers can create scalable servers without using threading by using a simplified model that uses callbacks to signal the completion of a task.
 Node.js connects the ease of a scripting language (JavaScript) with the power of Unix network programming.

-Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD license, and it contains comprehensive support for fundamental protocols such as HTTP, DNS and TCP.
+Node.js was built on top of Google's V8 JavaScript engine, which Google had open-sourced under a BSD 3-Clause license in September 2008 alongside the initial release of Google Chrome.
+Dahl selected V8 for its high performance and its just-in-time compilation of JavaScript to native machine code, and paired it with a libuv-based event loop and comprehensive support for fundamental protocols such as HTTP, DNS, and TCP.
 JavaScript's existing popularity made Node.js accessible to the web-development community.